aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/40-hit-counter/300-resources.md

 This code is hopefully quite easy to understand:

- * We defined a DynamoDB table with `path` as the partition key (every DynamoDB table must have a single partition key).
+ * We defined a DynamoDB table with `path` as the partition key.
  * We defined a Lambda function which is bound to the `lambda/hitcounter.handler` code.
  * We __wired__ the Lambda's environment variables to the `functionName` and `tableName` of our resources.